lorenzo-rovigatti/oxDNA/README.md

 ## Examples

 The `examples` folder contains many examples showing the main features of the code.
 Note that the `METADYNAMICS`, `OXPY` and `OXPY_REMD` examples require `oxpy`, oxDNA's python bindings that can be compiled by setting `-DPython=ON` during the [compilation stage](https://lorenzo-rovigatti.github.io/oxDNA/install.html#cmake-options).

+The `analysis/paper_examples` folder contains examples for `oxDNA_analysis_tools`, a suite of command line Python tools for performing generic structural analyses of oxDNA simulations.

 ## FAQ